nickoala/telepot/README.md

 `InlineHandler`, again, is a subclass of `UserHandler`.
 But it specifies which message flavors to capture (in the constructor).
 In this case, it only cares about **inline query** and **chosen inline result**.
 Then, it implements `on_inline_query()` and `on_chosen_inline_result()` to handle incoming messages.

-This inline bot does the job, but not ideally.
-As the user types and pauses, types and pauses, types and pauses ... closely bunched inline queries arrive.
-In fact, a new inline query often arrives *before* we finish processing a preceding one.
-With only a single thread of execution *per user id*, we can only process the (closely bunched) inline queries sequentially.
-Ideally, whenever we see a new inline query from the same user, it should override and cancel any preceding inline queries being processed (that belong to the same user).

-[As mentioned earlier](#inline-query-answerer), a solution is to use `Answerer`.
-It inspects an inline query's `from` `id` (the originating user id), cancels any unfinished thread of the same user, and ensures **at most one** active inline-query-processing thread per user.

 **[Read the reference »](https://github.com/nickoala/telepot/blob/master/REFERENCE.md)**

 <a id="async"></a>